PrefectHQ/prefect/docs/guides/moving-data.md

     gcs_block = GcsBucket.load("zoom-gcs")
     gcs_block.get_directory(from_path="my_path_to/my_file.parquet", local_path="my_path_to/my_file.parquet")
     ```

+Additional convenience methods exist for the S3Bucket and GcsBucket blocks.
+See the [prefect-aws](https://prefecthq.github.io/prefect-aws/), [prefect-azure](https://prefecthq.github.io/prefect-azure/), or[prefect-gcp](https://prefecthq.github.io/prefect-gcp/) docs and learn about additional blocks for interacting with other cloud services.

 You've seen how to use Prefect to read from and write data to cloud providers!